DPAO cancels its annual summer concert series due to pandemic

-WATERTOWN — The Disabled Persons Action Organization on Tuesday announced the cancellation of its 2020 Summer Concert Series due to the coranavirus pandemic.
+WATERTOWN — The Disabled Persons Action Organization on Tuesday announced the cancellation of its 2020 Summer Concert Series due to the coronavirus pandemic.

 “With the current coronavirus pandemic that we are all now facing it would be nearly impossible to provide safety to all concerned who would be attending our concerts — patrons, artists, volunteers, staff and our community,” Tim Dermady, DPAO Foundation director, said in a news release.
 “The health, safety and well-being of all those involved in attending a summer concert is always our number one priority and the reason behind why DPAO is cancelling the 2020 Summer Concert Season.”